Anassatti/TestAutomation/README.md

 **Benefits**

 1. A significant reduction in maintenance costs
+2. A significant reduction in setup TAF(test automation framework)
-2. A significant increase in software performance
+3. A significant increase in software performance
-3. Faster time to market (TTM)
+4. Faster time to market (TTM)
-4. Increase effective communication& collaboration due to integration with project management, test management, configuration management tools
+5. Increase effective communication& collaboration due to integration with project management, test management, configuration management tools
-5. Improving test efficiency
+6. Improving test efficiency
-6. Scalability
+7. Scalability
-7. Providing wider function coverage
+8. Providing wider function coverage
-8. Reducing the total test cost
+9. Reducing the total test cost
-9. Integration with Jira, which automatically in case there is a issue the solution will open Jira ticket with the ability to assign the ticket to specified person, all these happens without user interfere.
+10. Integration with Jira, which automatically in case there is a issue the solution will open Jira ticket with the ability to assign the ticket to specified person, all these happens without user interfere.
-10. Deep learning and machine learning integration, which comes by default with this architecture, which optionally if the TAE wants to activate it.
+11. Deep learning and machine learning integration, which comes by default with this architecture, which optionally if the TAE wants to activate it.

 ![image](https://user-images.githubusercontent.com/73906550/190955387-b47e61b0-0fa6-4959-adcd-f8bd37c161dd.png)